Thriii: 2020–present: Return from hiatus and Thriii

 In June 2020 the group returned from their hiatus, changed their name to Thriii, and released their single "My Sanity".
 Their first professional performance under the name was in Radio Disney Presents ARDYs Summer Playlist.

+On October 1, 2021, Thriii released a remix of "Calling All the Monsters" entitled, "Calling All the Monsters (2021 Version) (feat.
+Messenger)" which was originally performed solo by band member, China in 2012.
+The music video was released on October 8, 2021, on YouTube.

+In April 2023, the group was reunited for an episode of 9-1-1 Lone Star, which starred Sierra at the time, playing sisters.

-Personal life
+Personal lives

 In 2014, Lauryn and China created a YouTube channel where they posted singing videos, challenges, tags, and Q&As.
 Sierra appeared in several of the channel's videos.
 Their last YouTube video was posted in April 2018 and the channel has since been inactive.
 As of 2020, the channel has approximately 677,000 subscribers and over 28 million views.
 They have since renamed the channel Thriii.

 They are Christians and reside in Atlanta, Georgia, with their family.